-Every parent wants to provide their children with all the tutoring help they need.
+Every parent wants to provide their children with all our tutoring help they need.
 For many Canadian parents, providing extra-mural activities for their children’s development has not been possible due to financial constraints.
 Now parents are getting a welcome reprieve from the costs of tutoring and other developmental activities thanks to two tax credits offered by the Canadian Economic Action Plan.
 The Children’s Fitness Credit and the Children’s Art Credit refunds parents a portion of the money they use to pay for tutoring and other activities.

 Children’s Art Credit

 If your student is enrolled in an activity such as fine arts, performing arts, outdoor wilderness training, learning a language, studying a culture, music or tutoring, you can get a tax refund from the government come tax time.
 The credit is a non-refundable 15 percent up to $500.
 Through the tax credit, the government hopes to increase participation in activities that help to develop the creative skills of children in artistic or cultural activities, encourage greater natural and wilderness awareness and improve intellectual skills by funding tutoring vital to the academic development of students.
-This funding of academic development incorporates one-on-one tutoring companies like Tutor Doctor.
-If your child is struggling, has learning problems or wants to excel at their studies, one-on-one tutoring is an excellent way to help them succeed.
-If your teen is preparing for the SAT® or ACT exams, then one-on-one tutoring gives them the personal attention they need to get the best college entrance scores.
+This funding of academic development incorporates one-to-one tutoring companies like Tutor Doctor.
+If your child is struggling, has learning problems or wants to excel at their studies, one-to-one tutoring is an excellent way to help them succeed.
+If your teen is preparing for the SATor ACT exams, then one-on-one tutoring gives them the personal attention they need to get the best college entrance scores.
 For a comprehensive look at the Children’s Art Credit, watch the video here.